-b.
-Type 11-2- Projects Requiring ZC Approval
+Type !-2- Projects Requiring ZC Approval

 A request for a determination of compliance with the requirements of this Chapter may shall be submitted with the ZC application.
-A written determination of compliance with this Chapter shall be made in the staff report containing the recommendation for the
+A written determination of compliance with

 Stricken indicates text to be deleted.
 Stricken and italicized means text to be totally or partially relocated.
 If being relocated destination is noted in bolded brackets [Relocated to:].